thenaterhood/heartbeat/README.md

 notifiers directory with some brief instructions and put in a pull if you feel inclined to share.

+While heartbeat can be used in a decentralized way by configuring notifiers for each individual node, it can also be used with a central monitoring node.
+To use heartbeat with a central node, enable the Histamine notifier in the settings (histamine.Histamine) and enable histamine in the server settings.
+Histamine will broadcast notification events from a node which will be received by any histamine server on the network using a matching secret key.

 Using a notifier:
 * Add it to the NOTIFIERS array, without the heartbeat.notifiers path prefix